GDP-ADMIN/glchat-sdk/templates/README.md

    Example: `copier copy basic-pipeline-template basic-pipeline`
 3. Follow the instructions to fill in the required information
 4. Zip the destination folder
+   Example: `zip -r basic-pipeline.zip basic-pipeline`
-5. It is ready to be registered to GLLM Backend using GL SDK
+5. It is ready to be registered to GLLM Backend

 ## Template List

 1. `basic-pipeline-template`
    - A basic pipeline that uses a response synthesizer to generate a response.

-## Modify templates

-TODO